MKTCLounge/MKTCLounge.github.io/index.md

 i.
 Players are allowed to use a shortened version, this must start with the first letter of your original Lounge name and must contain at least 4 legible characters.​

 P. Players may not use an in-game name or tag that is offensive, abusive towards others, contains inappropriate language, or violates any laws.
-Use of any offensive names or tag will result in a automatic 1 week mute from lounge, as well as possible punishment by MKCentral Staff.
+Use of any offensive names or tag will result in a automatic 3 days mute from lounge, as well as possible punishment by MKCentral Staff.

 VI.
-DISCONNECTIONS AND LAG
+DISCONNECTION AND TAG

 A. If 3 or more players from at least 2 different teams disconnect (video proof or screenshot must be required), the race will not count and the room must be reopened.